 Nowadays, companies (regardless of size) are not interested in hiring employees with knowledge of using manual accounting as it is a more prolonged procedure to process reports.
 As well as that, Manual Accounting has been declining since accounting software’s like Sage Xero, QuickBooks being available.
 In the UK, 58% of large companies use computerized accounting, and 100% of the businesses using cloud-based accounting saw 15% over year revenue growth.

 Organizations feel they can benefit from understanding the trends of accounting solutions so to:

 - Minimize costs

 - Be better prepared for future changes in accounting

 - Simplify the collaboration with clients and enhances the quality of service and increasing client satisfaction.

-The programmes we offer include practical hands-on training given by certified accountants that will provide a real-world work experience to help get ready to work confidently.
+The programs we offer include practical hands-on training given by certified accountants that will provide a real-world work experience to help get ready to work confidently.
 The software training we offer is approved by the HMRC when linking businesses bank account, track all their transactions and submitting the VAT returns directly to and from HMRC systems.
-In each of this software, we focus on the functions used in modern-day organisations to ensure that you will be prepared and gain enough experience to specialise in them.
+In each of these software, we focus on the functions used in modern-day organizations to ensure that you will be prepared and gain enough experience to specialize in them.

 There may be a possibility of Brexit happening and new laws being introduced; however; it is unconfirmed yet until the final decision has been made.